enrich your dog’s life

 Scatter feeding dogs is simple and easy!

-You can keep it simple or make it more creative for dogs who need higher levels of mental stimulation.
+Enrichment can be this simple.
+Or, increase the 'problem-solving' opportunity for dogs who need higher levels of mental stimulation.

 In a moment, we’ll look at the different ways you can scatter feed and how to adjust this activity to suit your particular dog.